 For many defendants accused of crimes, prosecutors are willing to make a deal to avoid trial.
 If you admit you violated the law, the prosecutor may agree to charge you with a less serious offense than you would be charged with if your case went to a jury.
 The prosecutor may also agree to recommend that you face a sentence that is less serious than the maximum penalty for the particular offense.
 A Montgomery County criminal attorney will be able to look at the specific details surrounding your case and let you know if a plea bargain is a good idea for charge.

 The Courthouse in Montgomery County, MD

-In addition to the Silver Spring District Courthouse on 8552 Second Avenue, Montgomery County is served by the large Montgomery County District Court in Rockville on 191 East Jefferson Street.
+In addition to the Silver Spring District Courthouse on 8552 Second Avenue, the Montgomery County court system also includes the District Court in Rockville on 191 East Jefferson Street.
 The District Court keeps weekday hours of 8:30 a.m. to 4:30 p.m. with the exception of being closed during all legal holidays.
 Those utilizing the area’s public transportation systems can access the District Court via routes 46, 54, 63, and T2.
 A Montgomery County lawyer is experienced in working with all court personnel, including the Administrative Clerk Judy Lohman.
 Parking for the Rockville court in Montgomery County is available through a variety of public lots.